 If you want to save water, your diet is a great place to start – what we eat makes up around 50% of our water footprint.
 So, what thirsty foods should you watch out for?

 No surprises for guessing that beef has a big water footprint; it’s also the largest source of greenhouse gases, such as carbon dioxide, in our diet.
 It takes 2,500 litres of water to produce just one hamburger, or 15,000 litres of water to produce 1kg of beef.

-Reducing the amount of red meat you eat, switching to plant-based alternatives, or eating beef from pasture-raised cows – this cuts down the amount of feed they need – can all help reduce your water footprint.
+Reducing the amount of red meat you eat, switching to plant-based alternatives, or eating beef from pasture-raised cows, beef you can often find at your local butcher – this cuts down the amount of feed they need – can all help reduce your water footprint.